Picovoice/rhino/binding/unity/README.md

 ```

 For process to work correctly, the audio data must be in the audio format required by Picovoice.
-The required sample rate is specified by the `SampleRate` property and the required number of audio samples in each frame is specified by the `FrameLength` property.
+The required sample rate is specified by the `SampleRate` property, and the required number of audio samples in each frame is specified by the `FrameLength` property.
 Audio must be single-channel and 16-bit linearly-encoded.

 Rhino implements the `IDisposable` interface, so you can use Rhino in a `using` block.
-If you don't use a `using` block, resources will be released by the garbage collector automatically or you can explicitly release the resources like so:
+If you don't use a `using` block, resources will be released by the garbage collector automatically, or you can explicitly release the resources like so:

 ```csharp
 _rhino.Dispose();